lnmunhoz/react-redux-apollo-authenticaton-example/README.md

 ![Scaphold.io My API](https://s29.postimg.org/4ndv1h907/Screenshot_2017_01_13_10_09_57.png)

-- Change the `config.json` file based on the root directory and change the `graphQLServerUri` to your endpoint address.
+- Open the `config.json` file based on the root directory and change the `graphQLServiceUri` to your Scaphold app endpoint.

 > You dont need to create any schema.
 Scaphold.io already provides a User schema designed for the needs of this project.